 At BDO, we are committed to promoting the wellbeing of our staff.

-Over the past years, the SWAG committee has built a track record of organising many successful events that brought a high level of engagement from staff of all levels.
-2020 presented a unique challenge to the committee as we worked to find new ways of bringing social activities to our staff.
+Over the past number of years, the SWAG committee has built a track record of organising many successful events that continue to bring a high level of engagement from staff of all levels.